 I was craving homemade guacamole dip and whipped up some to go with these Honey Lime Enchiladas.
 I know everyone likes their guacamole different but this is how we like ours.

 To make homemade guacamole easy, if I’ve made a batch of this Pico De Gallo, I’ll just mash some avocados and throw some of that in since it’s basically the same.
+I like a simple guacamole.

 Sometimes I add some finely diced jalapeno for some heat but most of the time I leave it out.